iambroadband/gimmi-work/content/about-me.md

 ---
 author: 'Alexander Gimmi'
-date: 2022-06-03
+date: 2024-05-02
 title: About Me
 draft: false
 ---

-Hello, I am Alex :) This site is a work in progress as I learn more about Hugo and the various hosting tools I am using.
-This was posted using GitHub actions!
-It triggers an s3 sync and cloudfront createinvalidation on every push and pull request.
+Hello, I'm Alex and this is my portfolio!
+I'll occasionally post about Magic and my hobby projects, but this site primarily exists to host my resume.

+This site was built using Hugo and the Hermit-v2 theme.
+It is served via AWS CloudFront and uses GitHub Actions for CI/CD.